adswa/multimatch_gaze/docs/source/gettingstarted.rst

 Via Github
 ----------

-The source code for multimatch can be found here on Github_.
+The source code for multimatch can be found on Github_.

 .. _Github: https://github.com/AdinaWagner/multimatch